Beware: turnover of staff

 - The economic forecast of the company is difficult, the products and services are not good enough and sales stagnate or fall.
 The corporate image suffers.

 What does the loss of an employee cost?

-I recently read that the loss of an employee whose position is to be filled again after his or her dismissal costs up to 150 percent of his or her annual salary.¹ Unfortunately, I cannot answer the question of how this figure is arrived at.
+I read that the loss of an employee whose position is to be filled again after his or her dismissal costs up to 150 percent of his or her annual salary.¹ Unfortunately, I cannot answer the question of how this figure is arrived at.
 And regardless of that, I wouldn’t even know how to calculate the loss and the resulting costs.
 Perhaps

 - based on the employee’s billed work?